bradymholt/geekytidbits.com/about-me.md

 - Google has <a href="https://groups.google.com/forum/#!searchin/comp.lang.pascal.borland/%22brady$20holt%22" target="_blank">Usenet history on me back to 1996</a>.
 - I play the acoustic guitar.
 - Hawaii is my favorite place to visit.
-- I have a beautiful wife and daughter who I adore.
+- I have a beautiful wife, daughter, and son.
+I adore them.
 - A good word to describe me is _resourceful_.
 - Myers-Briggs says I'm an <a href="http://www.16personalities.com/istp-personality" target="_blank">ISTP</a>.
 - I change the oil on my cars.